The Kutter Fund for Microbiology Research at Evergreen

 Previous Kutter Fund recipients

-- Clarissa Dirks (PI), Molly McDermott and Melissa Liotta (undergraduate researchers)—for the project, “Using Endogenous Retrovirus Sequences as Fossils to Trace the Evolutionary History of Strepsirrhinis (Lemurs)”
+- Clarissa Dirks (PI) and undergraduate researchers Molly McDermott and Melissa Liotta—for the project, “Using Endogenous Retrovirus Sequences as Fossils to Trace the Evolutionary History of Strepsirrhinis (Lemurs)”

 - Ben Simon (PI) and undergraduate researchers—for the project, “Optimization of Bactofection Using Attenuated Yersinia ruckeri as a Vaccine Delivery Vehicle”